 Moteram: Alright.
 How about this, "If you don't give, I will sit on you".

 Chintamani: Yes, I like that.
 But, if you don't mind I would like to make slight changes.

 "Certainly!
 Go ahead," Moteram said graciously.

 Moteram: Friend!
 I was shaken to the core after hearing your war cry.
-One doesn't get to hear such a challenging sound; you roar like a lion.
+One doesn't get to hear such a roaring sound; you roar like a lion.
 Well, now that we have decided upon the catch phrase, I will tell you a few important things; listen carefully.
 The ascetics speak in a language somewhat different from ours.
 While speaking with superiors or elders we address them using respectful terms, but when speaking with younger persons we forgo all formal modes of addressing.
 For the ascetics everyone is equal; they don't distinguish between rich and poor, superior and inferior, or old and young; they address everyone alike.
 Make abundant use of the words "mother" and "father" while speaking.
 Keep in mind one more thing: never speak in plain and grammatically-correct language, or your secret will be out.
-In the lingo of the ascetics it is incorrect to say 'Mother, please give me some food'; instead, you must say something like: 'Mother feed this body, you will be great religion'."
+In the lingo of the ascetics it is incorrect to say 'Mother, please give me some food'; instead, you must say something like: 'Mother, feed me; you will be great religion'."

 - IIT-Kharagpur - www.iitkgp.ac.in